-For this reason, the oft-heard argument that America must limit religious freedom because it has become more religiously diverse has it precisely backwards.
-Robust religious freedom is the source of America's dramatic diversity and remains essential to maintaining that diversity.
-RFRA ensures religious diversity by protecting all religions, including the hundreds of numerically disadvantaged faiths, by increasing the likelihood that those faiths will obtain sensible exemptions from laws that unintentionally restrict their religious practices.
-In short, "[a]ccommodations are a commonsensical way to deal with the differing needs and beliefs of the various faiths in a pluralistic nation."
+and remains essential to maintaining that diversity.
+RFRA ensures religious diversity by protecting all religions, including the hundreds of numerically disadvantaged faiths, by increasing the likelihood that those faiths will obtain sensible exemptions from well-intentioned laws that unknowingly restrict their religious practices.
+In short, "[a]ccommodations are a commonsensical way to deal with the differing needs and beliefs of the various faiths in a pluralistic nation."23

-3. RFRA allows Congress to legislate without fear that it unknowingly will burden a religious practice: RFRA is a commonsense approach that allows Congress to legislate without holding extensive hearings on every potential effect that a bill might have on Americans' religious freedom.
-This is particularly reassuring given that legislation typically changes significantly as it wends its way through the legislative process.
-Substantive language changes often are made long after the opportunity for hearings and public input has passed.

-4. RFRA protects against administrative abuses of delegated rulemaking authority: As was seen in Burwell v.
-Hobby Lobby Stores, Inc., RFRA protects against administrative abuses of agencies' rulemaking authority.
+- 3. RFRA allows Congress to legislate without fear that it unknowingly will burden a religious practice: RFRA is a commonsense approach that allows Congress to legislate without holding extensive hearings on every potential effect that a bill might have on Americans' religious liberty.
+This is particularly comforting given that much legislation changes significantly as it wends its way through the legislative process.
+Substantive language changes often are made long after the opportunity for hearings has passed. - 4.
+RFRA protects against administrative abuses of delegated rulemaking authority: As we saw in Burwell v.
+Hobby Lobby Stores, Inc., 24 RFRA protects against administrative abuses of agencies' rulemaking authority.
 As Chief Justice Roberts presciently observed in Gonzales v.
 O Centro, RFRA rebuffs the "classic rejoinder of bureaucrats throughout history: If I make an exception for you, I'll have to make one for everybody, so no exceptions."
-Or as scholars have observed, "boilerplate findings and assertions by the government about a program's aims and importance are not enough to sustain its burden in RFRA cases."

-5. Rather than giving religious citizens a free pass, RFRA gives citizens much needed leverage in their dealings with government officials.
-RFRA ensures that the government must explain its action if it restricts citizens' religious exercise.
-By requiring government officials to explain their unwillingness to accommodate citizens' religious exercise, RFRA enhances government's transparency and accountability.
-RFRA incentivizes government
+Or as scholars have observed, "boilerplate findings and assertions by the government about a program's aims and importance are not enough to sustain its burden in RFRA cases." - 5.
+Rather than giving religious citizens a free pass, RFRA gives citizens much needed leverage in their dealings with government officials.
+RFRA ensures that the government must explain its action if it restricts citizens'